MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 ## Let's get started!

-Have you ever wanted to display **syllabics** on your website, but when you tried, all you got was [tofu]:
+Have you ever wanted to display **Cree syllabics** on your website, but when you tried, all you got were these blank boxes, colloquially called _[tofu]_?

 > □□□ □□□□□□! □□□□□□□□□□ □□□□□ «□ □□□□□□□□□»□